matimortari/task-manager/README.md

 # Task Manager 📋

-Simple task manager website with some extra features and a clean UI!
+Simple task manager website with some extra features and a clean user interface!
+Allows users to create, edit, delete, and filter tasks, and view statistics.

 [**Check it out!** 🔍](https://wdc-task-manager.vercel.app)